GSA/digitalgov.gov/content/posts/2015-11-02-the-content-corner-the-joys-of-the-content-template.md

 ## Some of the Benefits

 As stated previously, one of the greatest benefits for using content templates is their ability to improve the final quality of the content.
-This improvement also comes with less final editing and revision on your end and less back and forth with your SME. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/250-x-304-Internet-Site-Map-Navigation-Structure-Prototype-Viktorus-iStock-Thinkstock-462356575.jpg" alt="Woman and man with website designs" %}
+This improvement also comes with less final editing and revision on your end and less back and forth with your SME. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/250-x-304-Internet-Site-Map-Navigation-Structure-Prototype-Viktorus-iStock-Thinkstock-462356575.jpg" alt="Woman and man with website designs" caption="" >}}

 It also helps each person involved to remember to review all the critical aspects of the content and its role on the site.
 A content template touches on many aspects of your content strategy in a subtle way.
 As you create them you have to focus on why you are asking for this content which also means you have a better idea of what its purpose is.
 Your SME needs to consider their role and gets a better understanding of the coordination and collaboration required to not only properly share their content (which they will probably feel is the best) but all content.
 It even occasionally has the impact of reinforcing the importance of the organization’s Web presence to staff that may be fairly disconnected from it.